 Admission notification (freshman) mid-March.

-Admission notification (transfer) mid-March to May 1.
+Admission notification (transfer) mid-April.

 Deposit deadline (freshman) May 1.